byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 A healthy Bokashi bucket does not create bad odours, greenhouse gas, or heat - uses no power, and is completely natural.
 The aroma of the open bin is slightly sweet, fermented (sour), perhaps slightly alcoholic odor and should not be offensive.

-**Benefits of Bokashi**
+#### *Benefits of Bokashi*

-A solution to a big problem.
+**A solution to a big problem.**
+**Responsible managment of organic kitchen remnants can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating bioactive soil and probiotic fetilizer to combat the negative use of toxic chemicals and pollutants.**

-Bokashi is an ecologicaly responsible option for food remnants, those living in apartments/condos or for those looking to use their food remnants as a nutrient rich probiotic soil amendment in their garden, plant pots or the environmet as a gift of thanks, fertile soil for Mother Earth.
-No garden is required!
+Bokashi is an ecologicaly responsible option for food remnants of those living in apartments/condos or for those looking to use their food remnants as a nutrient rich probiotic soil amendment in their garden, plant pots or the environmet as a gift of thanks, fertile soil for Mother Earth.
+No traditional garden is required!
 Be creative.
 Whats around ...

 **Bokashi can be:**

 - fairly easy to maintain
 - very affordable
 - can use most food remnats (including meat, dairy and cooked foods)
 - provides a nutrient rich probiotic soil amendment and liquid fertalizer for house plants, the garden, or potted plants.

 #### *Materials and Tools Needed*

-- A minimum of two 5-gallon nesting buckets with tight fitting lids (three is best to have a rotation.
+- A minimum of two 5-gallon nesting buckets with tight fitting lids (three is best to have a rotation)
-- Absorbent material (peat moss, coconut coir, shredded newspaper, sawdust, dried leaf or grass...)
+- Absorbent material (peat moss, coconut coir, shredded newspaper, sawdust, dried small leaf or grass...)
 - Bokashi starter mix
-- Food scraps chopped into small pieces
+- Food remnants chopped into small pieces
 - drill or soldering iron
 - clay building brick or same size rock